766b/GWvW_Overlay/README.md

 Changes
 ============
 (6/13/2013)
+- Fixed code that caused claims not to trigger
-- Fixed disappearing tracker window.
+- Fixed disappearing tracker window

 (6/12/2013)
 - Added separate overlay for tracking events and timers on camp